 How does an adapter work?

-Most vehicles have a 13-pin plug, but old trailers and bicycle carriers often have a 7-pin plug.
-What many don't know is that you can buy an adapter to connect a 13-track connector to a 7-track connector.
-Looking for such an adapter?
-These are easy to order through the TRALERT® dealer portal.
-One thing to keep in mind when installing an adapter plug is that the tabs are properly inserted into the wall socket.
-This so-called notch must fit exactly in the recess and in the socket.
-Make sure that the adapter is connected to the power strip.
+Most vehicles have a 13-pin plug, but old trailers and bike carriers often come with a 7-pin plug.
+What many people don't know is that you can purchase an adapter to connect a 13-pin plug to a 7-pin plug.
+One thing to keep in mind when installing an adapter is to ensure that the tabs fit securely into the socket.
+This notch must align precisely with the groove in the plug socket.
+Carefully check that the adapter is securely connected to the plug socket.